qooxdoo/qooxdoo/docs/development/cli/commands.md

   --fix              runs eslint with --fix
   --cache            operate only on changed files (default: `false`).
-  --warnAsError, -w  handle warnings as error --config, -c       prints the eslint configuration --format, -f       format of the output (default: `codeframe`, options: `codeframe`, `checkstyle`) --outputFile, -o   output the results to the specified file --verbose, -v      enables additional progress output to console
+  --warnAsError, -w  handle warnings as error --print-config, -p prints the eslint configuration --format, -f       format of the output (default: `codeframe`, options: `codeframe`, `checkstyle`) --outputFile, -o   output the results to the specified file --verbose, -v      enables additional progress output to console